Thanatisia/distro-installscript-arch/README.md

             + type-2 is operating as a source-config environment, theres a template config generated inside the script itself though, you can also just curl/download th template i have in my docs directory that I will push to githube
         + I am still considering which format is more configurable, once I have decided, I will rework the project filestructure and tidy up the repository.
         + I apologise for the messy structure at the moment.

+    - 2022-07-02 0019H | Stable release v1.0.0
+        + First of all, thank you to everyone whom have provided feedback as to which type you prefer.
+        - After careful consideration and testing, the application will follow a "seperate config" structure on top of the initial portable design paradigm
+            + With this change, essentially all updates and patches made will NOT affect your configurations unless the patch is a major patch that removes/deprecated variables.
+            + Thus, this makes the program more portable, configurable and customizable.
+        + This means that this is what I would consider the first stable release
+        + Other changes can be found in [Changelog](CHANGELOG.md)

 - I am thinking of making a discord group for my set of Linux Installation Script plans, do message me in any of the following contacts if you are interested.